TexasInstruments/simplelink-ti_sidewalk-examples/README.md

 Note, you can also clean the example with `make clean`.

+Note that when building from command line using makefiles, sidewalk webapp deployment and sidewalk device provisioning need to be done manually.
+Refer to [Amazon Web Services (AWS) Account and Sample WebApp Setup](#amazon-web-services-aws-account-and-sample-webapp-setup) section for information on how to do this.

 ### Build Examples From CCS

 Remember, before building the examples, you must build the SDK libraries!